ANWAR IBRAHIM'S LIFE AND POLITICAL CAREER

 The arrest of Anwar triggers demonstrations for “Reformasi” (“Reform”) by Anwar's supporters, mostly students and young people.
 While Queen Elizabeth was visiting Malaysia in September 1998, demonstrations were broken up with water cannons that fired a fluid that "stung the eyes, choked the throat and hung in the air for half-an-hour," according to the Independent.

-After the verdict was read riots broke out in Kuala Lumpur in which angry demonstrators called for Mahathir’s ouster. hurled rocks at police, set bonfires, smashed car windows and overturned garbage cans.
+After the verdict from the trial was read riots broke out in Kuala Lumpur in which angry demonstrators called for Mahathir’s ouster. hurled rocks at police, set bonfires, smashed car windows and overturned garbage cans.
 Police fired tea gas, used water cannons and doused demonstrators with a smelly yellow liquid.
 One activist, who was beaten badly by police, told AP, "They kicked my head and body and whacked stomach.
 They just went crazy."
 In other demonstration that followed, the police cracked down equally hard.

 Amnesty International and 14 other human rights organizations issued a statements that read: "The unsubstantiated affidavits, vague insinuations of treason and other nebulous accusations that have been presented through the media without right of reply are unacceptable...The total lack of transparency in this episode is a reflection of the utter contempt and disregard that the Prime Minister has for the people of his country."